miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 ### Create a restricted stake pool

-If a manager would like to restrict deposits (stake and SOL) to one key in particular, they can set a deposit authority at creation:
+If a manager would like to restrict deposits (stake and MLN) to one key in particular, they can set a deposit authority at creation:

 ```console